The Alfred Denny Museum was established in 1905 and named in 1950, after the university’s first professor of biology.

 It was achieved through the efforts of a team of student volunteers led by then post-graduate student Louise Heaton, Dr Lynne Fox, the University Heritage Officer, and Professor Tim Birkhead, who was the museum's curator until 2018.

 A brand new glass foyer ensures all displays and exhibits are now always visible to the student body.

-Today the museum has been reduced in size and relocated to a room in the modern Alfred Denny Building which houses the Department of Animal and Plant Sciences.
+Today the museum has been reduced in size and relocated to a room in the modern Alfred Denny Building.